 I ate ravenously and showered.
 Then I lay in bed feeling quite tired.
 I took out the bible, noticing an inscription – ‘Ursula Smith March 2014’.

-Ursula, Ursula… suddenly memories flooded back – I can remember!
-My twin sister Ursula had come to this convent, left her husband and two little girls to ‘receive Christ.’
+Ursula, Ursula.
+Suddenly memories flooded back – I can remember!
+My twin sister Ursula had come to this convent, and left her husband and two little girls to ‘receive Christ.’

-We’d all been shocked of course and I’d visited her here to remonstrate.
-Recently she’d had a sudden illness and been rushed to hospital…
+We’d all been shocked, of course, and I’d visited her here to protest.
+Recently she’d had a sudden illness and been rushed to hospital.

 “Look, I need to tell you something important.
 It’s urgent!”